sfc-gh-jheisler/PUBLIC_CORTEX_ANALYST_FSI_PRICING/README.md

 4) Search: FactSet Tick History
 5) Scroll Down and Click: Tick History
 6) Click: Get
-7) Make sure the Database name is: CORTEX_ANALYST_DEMO
+7) Make sure the Database name is: tick_history
 8) Which roles, in addition to ACCOUNTADMIN, can access this database?
 PUBLIC
 9) Click: Get